 If you have trouble picturing imagery that makes you feel calm, connect with your heart center and ask your Higher Self to reveal those calming images or other moments in your life that you can focus on as you drift off to sleep.

-Tip #4: Mindfulness Practice
+Technique #4: Mindfulness Practice

 Mindfulness is a practice in which you keep your mental thoughts in the present.
 Rooted in Buddhist teachings, it’s the practice of accepting how things are and forgetting the hardships of the past and the anxieties of the future.
 When you find yourself lying in bed worrying, try to shift your mindset to the present.
 What is the most distant noise you hear, a bird or a cricket?
 What do your little toes feel?
 Think about this moment and this moment alone.
 If you struggle with staying present, ask your Higher Self to guide you back every time your mind wanders.
 Maintain focus on your connection with your Wise Mind.

-Tip #5: Focus on Kindness
+Technique #5: Focus on Kindness

 Do you often find yourself in bed, thinking about how much you hate a coworker?
 Or about something snippy someone said to you that day?
 Instead, try and think about positive things, like recent accomplishments or people you appreciate in your life.
 If your mind is clouded with negativity, reconnecting with the heart can help remind you of all that you have to be proud of and grateful for.